 5.2.1 Human Subjects Protection Training

 All staff are required to complete Human Subject Protection Training prior to engaging in any study activities.
-The CITI is available to meet this requirement.
+The CITI and NIH trainings are available to meet this requirement.
 Training must be updated every three years.

 5.2.2 Good Clinical Practice Training